Asahisato Kenji

 Asahisato Kenji (born 9 November 1965 as Kenji Masuda) is a former sumo wrestler from Ikeda, Osaka, Japan.
-His active career spanned 17 years and 102 tournaments from 1981 until 1998, and his highest rank was maegashira 14.
+His sumo career spanned 17 years where he competed in 102 tournaments from 1981 until 1998.
+His highest rank was maegashira 14.
 Upon his retirement he became an elder of the Japan Sumo Association.
-He took charge of Nakagawa stable in January 2017, but the stable was closed in July 2020 and he was demoted two rungs in the Sumo Association's hierarchy after he was found to have mistreated wrestlers in the stable.
+He took charge of Nakagawa stable in January 2017 and ran it until July 2020.
+After he was found to have mistreated wrestlers in the stable, he was demoted two rungs in the Sumo Association's hierarchy.

 Career

 He played baseball in elementary school and was a member of the judo club from his second year of junior high school.
 He joined Oshima stable upon his graduation from junior high, making his professional debut in March 1981.
+Struggling for a while, he would win the fifth-division championship in September 1982, despite losing the initial bout of a three-way playoff.
 He began as Asahisato but from 1983 to 1987 was known as Kyokutenyu before reverting to his original shikona.
 He became the first new sekitori of the Heisei period when he was promoted to the juryo division in January 1989.
 He reached the top makuuchi division in March 1990.
 In his debut tournament in makuuchi he had seven wins and seven losses coming into the final day but lost to Oginohana who was also on 7–7 and got demoted back to juryo.
 He reached the top division three more times, but in each case had make-koshi, or a losing record and he was not able to climb higher than the rank of maegashira 14 which he had first made in his debut top division tournament.
 He fell back to the makushita division for three tournaments from November 1994 to March 1995 but returned to the paid ranks after winning the makushita division championship with a perfect 7–0 record.
 He was demoted to makushita again for three tournaments in 1997 but again got promoted back.
 Overall, he fought 1095 career matches across 102 tournaments, with 553 wins, 543 losses and just three absences due to injury.
 He spent a total of 53 tournaments as a sekitori, 49 in juryo and four in makuuchi.